 What is a university-level policy?

-Policies that are developed through the UIC Policy on Policies process are non-educational and have broad application across the university, i.e., affect more than one major college or administrative unit.
+Policies that are developed through the Committee on Policy process are non-educational and have broad application across the university, i.e., affect more than one college or administrative unit.
 The two additional criteria that define university-level policies are that they: